neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 Resource Management
 ===================

-.. sectionauthor:: Robert Lemke <robert@typo3.org>
+.. sectionauthor:: Christian Müller <christian.mueller@typo3.org>

 Traditionally a PHP application deals directly with all kinds of files.
 Realizing a file